Three Indian women have been rescued from sex trafficking, and through your support of our Search + Rescue teams, you have empowered their freedom.

 The next four days were a blur of agony and regret.

 They felt so alone, but help was coming.
 You equipped Search + Rescue to move quickly.

-But the Search + Rescue team had been tipped off that this motel might be trafficking women.
-They wasted no time sending in undercover operatives to investigate who was for sale, fish for details on where they had come from, and their price.
-Just 2,000 Rupees ($27 USD).
+The Search + Rescue team had been tipped off that this motel might be trafficking women.
+They wasted no time sending in undercover operatives to investigate who was for sale, to fish for details on where they had come from and their price: just 2,000 Rupees ($27 USD).

 Within four days, the case was ready, the raid organized.

 Police waited a couple of blocks away as marked bills were handed over.
 The signal was sent, and they flooded the hotel — on a mission to liberate the three women.